-- 17.1 See ARTICLE 10, section 10.1 for AGCO fundraising policy and procedures. - 17.2 As the fund from the ACGO fundraising of the 50/50 lottery funds at the Soo Greyhounds Games goes towards ice time for all teams in SFHA, it is the expectation that ALL teams provide volunteers for at least 2 home games throughout the season.
-If a team chooses not to participate, they will be assessing the cost of ice time from those games that would have covered their ice costs during the season.
+- 20.1 See ARTICLE 10, section 10.1 for AGCO fundraising policy and procedures. - As the fund from the ACGO fundraising of the 50/50 lottery funds at the Soo Greyhounds Games goes towards ice time for all teams in SFHA, it is the expectation that ALL teams provide volunteers as required throughout the season.
+If a team chooses not to participate, they will be assessed the cost of ice time from those games that would have covered their ice costs during the season.